 Military Drivers in Virginia

 The state DMV guide for military personnel covers insurance, licensing and registration requirements for enlisted men and women.
 While stationed in Virginia, if you purchase a vehicle, you can register that vehicle in your home state or in Virginia.
 Vehicles titled and registered in your name can be driven with a valid out-of-state license plate, but only if you are the sole owner.
-Co-owners must also be on active duty, otherwise the vehicle must be registered in Virginia.
+Co-owners must also be on active duty; otherwise, the vehicle must be registered in Virginia.

 If you're from Virginia but stationed outside the Old Dominion state, most of the business you would normally need to conduct with the DMV can be done online.
-There's a $2 discount when you register a vehicle for two years.

 Virginia Service Members: